Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/02_CPE.md

-# The HPE Cray Programming Environment
+# HPE Cray Programming Environment

 In this session we discuss some of the basics of the operating system and programming environment on LUMI.
 Whether you like it or not, every user